 If you or your child is heading to college in the next few years, you have most likely heard the term, "financial aid."
 It is a broad term that covers a lot.
 This article will help you identify the types and sources of financial aid and help you determine what steps you need to take to apply for college financial aid.
+(Looking for a summarized version of financial aid?
+Check out this financial aid 101 blog!)
 Here is what we will cover:

 - What is college financial aid?

 - Types of financial aid